dabeaz/curio/README.rst

-Curio provides additional support for SSL connections, synchronization primitives (events, locks, semaphores, and condition variables), queues, Unix signals, subprocesses, as well as thread and process pools.
-In addition, the task model fully supports cancellation, timeouts, monitoring, and other features critical to writing reliable code.
+Curio provides additional support for SSL connections, synchronization primitives (events, locks, semaphores, and condition variables), queues, Unix signals, subprocesses, as well as running tasks in threads and processes.
+The task model fully supports cancellation, timeouts, monitoring, and other features critical to writing reliable code.